ckeditor/ckeditor4-workflows-common/README.md

 The main function of `setup-workflows.yml` workflow is to propagate common workflows and keep them up to date.

-The `setup-workflows.yml` workflow works in a way that it checkouts this repository once a day in a repository it is executed and updates (or creates) all common workflows.
+The `setup-workflows.yml` workflow checkouts this repository once a day in the repository it is executed and updates (or creates) all common workflows.
 Common workflows are stored in `./workflows/` directory.
-There is also `setup-workflows.yml` workflow, which means, once it is set it will auto update itself too.
+There is also `setup-workflows.yml` workflow there, which means, once it is set it will auto-update itself too.

 ## Setup